Estimated reading time: 3 minutes

 Write good job descriptions.

-Before you post a job opening online, make sure you take the time to write out a detailed description of the position.
-Write an introductory paragraph of what the position entails, and include a list of key qualifications and job responsibilities.
-This will ensure that you attract the right job candidates.
-Your preferred applicants will be the ones who have a record of accomplishment of success and understand your business.
-For example, if you own a business software company that needs a new salesperson, the best sales representatives are those who have been involved in some facet of sales or marketing, preferably in the software industry.
+Your preferred applicants will be the ones who have a record of accomplishment or success and understand your business.
+For example, if you own a cloud software business that needs a new salesperson, the best sales representatives are those involved in some facet of sales or marketing, preferably in the software industry.

 Advertise your job openings.

 Once you have finished writing your job description, it is time to advertise the position.
 Today, the preferred method is to post job openings on the leading employment websites.
 Online job sites help you reach a large number of qualified candidates.
-You should also post your job opportunities on your career’s page and LinkedIn page.
+You should also post your job opportunities on your website, Glassdoor business page, and LinkedIn page.

 Schedule job interviews.